hkahng92/Java-Portfolio/ServiceLayer.md

 ## TDDs

-### My personal approach to designing tests
+### My personal approach to designing TDDs

-Before we are able to design a test for any method, we need to know three basic information about it:
+Before we are able to design a test for any method, we need to know three basic information about the method:

 1. What does it take as input?